A man with a beard popping his head out from in front of a computer.

 Do I Need to Learn Thai?

 While it’s not mandatory, learning Thai can be incredibly beneficial.
-It facilitates management of Thai employees and fosters strong relationships with them.
+It facilitates the management of Thai employees and fosters strong relationships with them.

 Additionally, it leaves a positive impression on your Thai partners and service providers.
 Engaging with other business owners can also offer insights or knowledge about the local market in which you operate.